• Home

 1946-2006

 The McIver-Shaw Lumber Company was founded in 1946 by Evander Roderick "Rick" McIver, Jr. and Charles Shaw, a notable figure in the lumber industry.
 Returning from military service in World War II, Rick McIver noted the lack of retail lumber service in the area, especially following the closure of Conway Lumber Company in 1944.
 Before trucking transportation was available in the area, McIver and Shaw purchased property next to the railroad tracks on Lakeside Drive and built the warehouse.
-The lumberyard served as a key source for lumber and building supplies in the Conway area for decades, with McIver becoming known as a Southern Yellow Longleaf Heart Pine expert.
+The lumberyard served as a key source for lumber and building supplies in the Conway area for decades, with McIver becoming known as a Southern Yellow Pine expert.
 Rick McIver was also a significant local figure and a charter member of the Horry County Historical Society.
 He was appointed by President Eisenhower and later reappointed by President Kennedy to head the South Carolina Civil Rights Commission.

 Many Conway residents remember a sense of adventure about the place from childhood memories, as well as the quality of lumber and service available when working on home renovation or repairs later as adults.
 The impact of McIver-Shaw is particularly apparent in the surrounding Mayfair and Pineview neighborhoods.
 The development of these neighborhoods in the 1950s was tied to industrial businesses along the railroad tracks, including companies like Creel Oil and Gas, H. P. Little's brick manufacturing, Stilley Plywood, and Horry Ice Company.
 Developed in the mid-20th century to provide worker's cottages for the employees of the industrial businesses located along the nearby railroad tracks, the original homes were typically one-story frame houses in a "Minimal Traditional" style.